My standard terms of engagement are as follows. In appropriate cases I am prepared to accept negotiated variations in advance.

 — I reserve the right to charge fees or commissions for the handling of client monies (all commissions and fees will be disclosed to clients).

-— I reserve the right to obtain identification from individual clients and officers of corporate clients in order to comply with the Financial Transactions Reporting Act 1996, the Anti-Money Laundering and Countering Financing of Terrorism Act 2009, rules relating to electronic registration of transactions, and to ensure compliance with all other legal and ethical obligations that are imposed upon Christopher Taylor Lawyers.
+— I reserve the right to obtain identification and information from clients and officers of corporate clients in order to comply with the Financial Transactions Reporting Act 1996, the Anti-Money Laundering and Countering Financing of Terrorism Act 2009, rules relating to electronic registration of transactions, and to ensure compliance with all other legal and ethical obligations that are imposed upon Christopher Taylor Lawyers.
 The Financial Transactions Reporting Act 1996 requires me to report transactions regarding cash which might be for a potentially illegal or money laundering purpose.
 The Anti-Money Laundering and Countering Financing of Terrorism Act 2009 requires me to report any transaction which might possibly involve money laundering or financing of terrorism, and all transfers of funds to and from another country.

 — I reserve the right to pass on that identification to any reporting entity under any of the above legislation (such as a bank) or any relevant authority (such as Land Information New Zealand).

 — Christopher Taylor Lawyers holds indemnity insurance that meets or exceeds the standards specified by the New Zealand Law Society.

 — If you have any complaint about the services provided by Christopher Taylor Lawyers it should be addressed in the first instance to Christopher Taylor.
 If a complaint is unable to be resolved to your satisfaction you are entitled to refer it to the New Zealand Law Society.
 The New Zealand Law Society can be contacted by phone on 0800 261 801, or through its website www.lawsociety.org.nz.